KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 ### Inline axis padding

 - Use `--space-inner-icon` if the component has only an icon.
-Add a negative margin to align the visual area
+Add a negative margin to align the visual area without shrinking the click area
 - Use 0 if the component has no borders nor backgrounds
 - Use `--space-inner-inline` if the component has texts and icons or only text
 - (Optional) Substract the border from the padding if needed